-At our 2022 annual meeting, approximately eighty-five percent (85%) of our shareholders approved our sayon-pay resolution as to executive compensation disclosed in last year's proxy statement.
+At our 2023 annual meeting, approximately seventy-nine percent (79%) of our shareholders approved our sayon-pay resolution as to executive compensation disclosed in last year's proxy statement.
 The Company believes such vote to be a positive endorsement of its current pay practices and is evidence that its compensation policies have been in the best interest of shareholders.
-Also at our 2021 annual meeting, over ninety-nine percent (99%) of our shareholders agreed with the Company that a say-on-pay vote should occur every year.
-The Company plans to continue to propose a shareholder advisory vote on executive compensation each year.
+The Company plans to propose a shareholder advisory vote on executive compensation each year and monitor the level of support for each say-on-pay proposal in the future and will consider the results along with other factors as it makes future compensation decisions.